T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Ah, right. ' should've guessed, what with you unique bunch.
 Not hardly my usual patrons."
 "Aye, we're treasure hunters!"
 Michael blurted out, raising a large tankard of frothy mead.
 "Explorers.
 Rumour followers."
 Natalie clarified defensively.
 "Ohhho, interesting.
-I'd love for you to bring back some tales of adventure."
+I'd love for you to bring back some tales of adventure.
+I'll go put those orders in with the kitchen."
+With that, the man disappeared into a door behind the bar, and Natalie